Education Hub Home

 Click here to join.

-Desktop audits (entirely online) and on-site audits are available.
-We are now accepting bookings for on site Audits for January 2020 onwards.
-Confirmation will be strictly subject to SAFE's risk assessment of the venue in accordance with relevant government COVID-19 guidance at time of the training.
+Desktop audits (entirely online) and onsite audits are available.
+Confirmation for onsite audits will be strictly subject to SAFE's risk assessment of the venue in accordance with relevant government COVID-19 guidance at time of the training.

 The expert SAFE team has offered safeguarding audits and pre-inspection audit services for a wide range of organisations such as those in leisure, health and education since 1999.
 These services are dedicated to raise standards for safeguarding children and/or adults and also assist managers in benchmarking the safeguarding arrangements in their organisation.